-Also included are workers who are not normally stationed in Austria, but are commissioned to work in the Federal territory by employers not headquartered in Austria.
+Also included are workers who are normally stationed in Austria and who are recruited to work in the federal territory by employers not headquartered in Austria.

 Workers temporarily stationed or made available in Austria are therefore put on an equal base with workers already under the BUAG regulations.

 The following pages provide answers to open questions such as

 - Who falls under the BUAG Posting regulations?

 - When does a claim to leave arise?

 - Das Bauarbeiter- Urlaubs- und Abfertigungsgesetz und das Bauarbeiter-Schlechtwetter-Entschädigungsgesetz (pdf, 0.6 MB).

 - Broschüre Leitfaden für Entsendung nach Österreich in der Bauwirtschaft (pdf, 281 KB).